 - "It's Castro's country.
 He'll never keep it."

 - "That Bob Dylan will be famous, mark my words."

 - Quantum Leap had at least one every episode, including (among other things) Sam teaching a five-year-old Michael Jackson to moonwalk.

 - Other notable figures Sam meets (or Leaps into!) include: Marilyn Monroe, Elvis Presley, Buddy Holly, Stephen King, and Lee Harvey Oswald.

 - Sam also suggests that a young would-be boxer who worked in a meatpacking factory train by sparring with the frozen beef carcasses hanging around his workplace, mentioning that it was "something I saw in a movie."
 The grateful young boxer thanks Sam and closes his locker, upon which is his name: "S. Stallone".

 - Red Dwarf did a double in-joke by having an alternate dimension President John F. Kennedy assassinate himself — from behind the grassy knoll.

-- Timeslides has a few for World War 2.
+- "Timeslides" has a few for World War II.
 Using the titular 'timeslides', Lister travels back to a Hitler-led rally and attempts to persuade the crowd not to believe him because he's 'a complete nutter - and he's only got one testicle.'
 Lister returns from the past with a suitcase from Claus von Stauffenberg, which triggers a predictable panic if you know who he was.

 - Vorenus and Pullo from Rome have been called the Forrest Gumps of Ancient Rome.
 During the course of the show they witness, cause or partake in pretty much every single important event during the end of the Roman republic.
 Caesar finally lampshades this in a later episode.